ComputingStack/Uniview-OpenStack-Portal/README.md

 **Abstraction:** Uniview provides a single entry point that unifies multiple, coexisting OpenStack clusters under one "pane of glass".

 **Hot-Swapping Infrastructure:** Administrators can add or decommission clusters as needed without affecting the user base.
-To the end user, the cloud remains a single, continuous service regardless of the backend changes.
+To the end user, the cloud remains a single, continuous service regardless of one backend OpenStack changes.

 **Federated Identity:** Uniview integrates easily with enterprise identity providers like OpenID, Microsoft Entra ID, and Active Directory.